cydeb33/JobBlockly/docs/BaseBlockly.rst

 .. image:: VisualBase/tooltip.png
    :align: center

-Finally, we have to name our function, changing the *do somthing* into what we want, here, *Sum* :
+Finally, we have to name our function, changing the *do something* into what we want, here, *Sum* :

 .. image:: VisualBase/name.png
    :align: center